-Under conditions set forth in this policy and subject to approval and limitations set by the LIO manager, authorized legislative employees may use the e-mail system, Internet and state telephones on an occasional basis on personal time at work.
+Under conditions set forth in this policy and subject to approval and limitations set by the employee's office director, authorized legislative employees may use the e-mail system, Internet and state telephones on an occasional basis on personal time at work.
 Such use must be incidental to the employee's work and may not interfere in any way with the performance of legislative responsibilities.
 Such use may include brief e-mail messages or telephone calls to family or friends, making appointments, self-study or training opportunities that relate to the employee's work and general Internet information searches.
-Such use may not be during public hearings or work sessions held by the committee clerk's committee.

 Legislative employees are obligated to use the e-mail system, Internet and state telephones in a responsible and professional manner and conform to network and telephone etiquette and courtesies.
-The LIO manager or the executive director may prohibit incidental use by a legislative employee or remove access to the e-mail system, Internet or state telephones for reason of operational need or convenience, or for abuse of the incidental use privilege by the employee.
-The LIO manager is responsible for monitoring personal use to ensure compliance with this policy.
+An employee's office director or the executive director may prohibit incidental use by a legislative employee or remove access to the e-mail system, Internet or state telephones for reason of operational need or convenience, or for abuse of the incidental use privilege by the employee.
+Office directors are responsible for monitoring personal use to ensure compliance with this policy.